 Locals tend to shy away from the tourist spots because we go to these destinations for school excursions.
-So a couple of us decided to go visit the Polynesian Culture Center from a tourist’s perspective.
+So a couple of us decided to go visit the Polynesian Culture Center in Oahu from a tourist’s perspective.

 Gaining a New Perspective at the Polynesian Cultural Center